RyanThomasMusser/NewRelicInsightsReducer/README.md

             //
             //The custom filter is a synchronus function.
 Avoid network calls here.
             //The function passed in here should accept a STRING and return a STRING.
-            //The parameter passed in is the value of the "userAgent" property
-            //and should return a value that will replace the "userAgent" property.
-            //In this example, I am imitating filtering off of "userAgent" and I would
+            //In this example, I am imitating filtering the "userAgent" and I would
             //want this function to map "userAgent" to a reduced value of "Mobile",
             //"Tablet", "Desktop" or "Bot".
 So, instead of returning a reduced event
             //for each unique "userAgent" they would be mapped only to these 4 values.